gvwilson/sensibleadventures/cloudherd/new.md

 all of it on top of getting just a few hours sleep...

 She stumbled over a root, and would have fallen if she hadn't caught herself against a tree.
-"I need to stop," she said, rubbing her eyes.
+"I need to stop," she said.
+Her father hesitated, then nodded.
+He settled himself on the ground with his back against a tree and took his knitting out of his satchel.
+Thokmay and Kulbinder simply collapsed where they were.

+Noxy closed her eyes.
 She wondered what her mother was doing right at that moment.
-Without thinking, she reached for Big Blue with her mind to see if the old cloud was all right...
+And Big Blue---how was he?
+She hadn't thought about the old cloud in hours.
+Feeling guilty, she reached out with her mind to see if he was all right.

 Something wet rasped across her face.
 She batted at it weakly.
 Her mouth tasted like she had been chewing on yarn, and her tongue felt